esteil/atvfiles/README.txt

 * Playlist issues:
   * Video playlist playback shows seek bar for every entry after first one.
   * No UI for creating/managing playlists.
-  * No easy way to seek between entries in a video playlist, and seek back.
 * No adjustment of root directory from the preferences UI.

 ## Plans